1. What makes the education at Regent unique?

 8. What are the plans regarding the physical location and facility?

 Regent owns its permanent campus at 86th and South Memorial.
 It is a 26-acre campus and plans are approved to continue its development over the next several years.
-A Capital campaign is underway that will fund a high school building, improvements in performing art facilities, increased library space, and the development of both a football/soccer field and a baseball field.
+A capital campaign was just completed and those resources allowed Regent to add library space, renovate arts space, add a weight room, and build the baseball and football/soccer fields.

 9. What is the plan for tuition in the coming years?